Embassy of Russia, Ottawa: History

 On January 1, 1956, a fire broke out on the third floor of the embassy.
 Embassy employees tried to put it out themselves and did not call the fire department.
 They were unsuccessful and neighbours soon noticed smoke billowing from the building.
 When the fire department arrived the Soviets would not let them in, insisting they fight the fire from the sidewalk outside.
 Ottawa Mayor Charlotte Whitton arrived at the blaze and demanded the fire department be let in, and threatened to have the embassy staff arrested.
 The dispute between the mayor and the ambassador was mediated by cabinet minister Paul Martin, who had also come to the scene.
 Eventually, the fire fighters were allowed in, but only after the Soviets had removed large numbers of sensitive documents and equipment.
 It was too late, however, and the building was gutted.

 The remains of the manor were demolished and the current stark Classic Soviet style building was erected in its place.
 After the fire the embassy was relocated to 24 Blackburn Avenue, which housed the office of the Soviet commercial counsellor.
 The RCMP, then in charge of Canadian security service and in cooperation with MI5, infiltrated the construction site in an attempt to bug the building in an operation that was known as Operation Dew Worm.
-They concentrated on the northwest corner of the building, the logical site for a communications centre.
-The Soviets, however, built their communications centre in a sealed chamber elsewhere in the building and the bugs proved useless.

 With the fall of the Soviet Union the building became the Russian embassy.
 The massive bust of Lenin was removed from the lobby and soon after the building's exterior was modified to make it less imposing.

+In November 2022, the Russian Embassy got into a Twitter battle with three Canadian gay cabinet ministers over a 2022 Russian LGBTQ law.
+The Russian ambassador has claimed that Russia does not interfere in internal Canadian affairs.